Updated on 9/10/2019

 By meeting, living among, serving and working with local people, our minds and worlds open up to new possibilities and challenge us to view “others” differently.
 Traveling as tourists has its place but the chief design behind global service leadership programs that Dr. Moon has initiated.

 These programs give people the experiences and opportunities to see others as worthy of respect, love and care.
-Even while a ten-day program will begin and end the same as any other ten days, those days have the potential to impact the way a person might live and work over the course of his or her entire life.
+Even while a ten-day program like the International Young Leaders Assembly will begin and end the same as any other ten days, those days have the potential to impact the way a person might live and work over the course of his or her entire life.

 If we want to become One Family Under God, the experiences of going out to meet and serve those other members of our shared human family is an essential part of that journey.